pulp/analytics.pulpproject.org/README.md

 Fetch the container with: `podman pull docker.io/library/postgres`.
 Afterwards you can see it listed with `podman images`.

-Start the container with: `podman run -dt --name my-postgres -e POSTGRES_PASSWORD=1234 -p 5432:5432 postgres`
+Start the container with: `podman run -dt --name my-postgres -e POSTGRES_PASSWORD=postgres -p 5432:5432 postgres`

 Connect to the db with `psql` using `podman exec -it my-postgres bash`.
 Then connect with user `postgres` which is the default of the postgres container.
 Here's a full example: